 Hanoi Opera House is the favorite destination whenever visitors have an opportunity to visit the capital.
 It was erected by the French colonial administration between 1901 and 1911.
 It was modeled on the style of the Paris Opera.

 The house is 87m long and 30m wide.
-The interior consists of a large stage and the main audience room which holds more than 900 seats.
+The interior consists of a large stage and the main audience room, which holds more than 900 seats.
 The second floor has many small compartments.
-The first and the second floor has a balcony in the front and two staircases that help audiences easy to go upstairs or downstair.
+The first and second floors have a balcony at the front and two staircases that make it easy for audiences to go upstairs or downstairs.

-After the departure of the French, the building was used for Vietnamese plays, musicals, art shows, cultural activities, and other international events.
+After the French departed, the building was used for Vietnamese plays, musicals, art shows, cultural activities, and other international events.

-Located at the center of Hanoi, No.1 Trang Tien Street, Hoan Kiem District.
+Located at the center of Hanoi, No.1 Trang Tien Street, Cua Nam Ward.

 Flag Tower of Hanoi

-Address: 28A Dien Bien Phu, Dien Bien, Ba Dinh District.
+Address: 28A Dien Bien Phu, Ba Dinh Ward.

 Museums

 Each museum is a place to display and preserve ancient documents and artifacts about ethnic groups or historical periods.
-The museum in Hanoi currently displays documents and artifacts and provides diverse knowledge about many fields of history, culture, and military of Vietnam.
+The museum in Hanoi currently displays documents and artifacts and provides diverse knowledge across many fields of Vietnam’s history, culture, and military.

 Hoa Lo Prison

 This historical site is located on the street of the same name.
-Built-in 1896, the French colonialist used Hoa Lo to imprison many patriots and communist prisoners.
-There were many Communists who were kept and tortured there, some of them are very famous like Nguyen Van Kien or general secretary Truong Chinh.
+Built in 1896, the French colonialists used Hoa Lo to imprison many patriots and communist prisoners.
+There were many Communists who were kept and tortured there; some of them are very famous, like Nguyen Van Kien or General Secretary Truong Chinh.

 After the peace was established in 1954, this site was used by the Vietnamese Government as a jail for criminal prisoners.
 It was also a place to keep American Pilots during the anti-US war in the North.
 The museum is open daily, except Monday, from 8 am to 11.30 am and 13.30 pm to 16.30 pm.

-Address: 1 P. Hoa Lo, Tran Hung Dao, Hoan Kiem District.
+Address: 1 P. Hoa Lo, Tran Hung Dao, Hoan Kiem Ward.

 Vietnam Women’s Museum

 This museum is dedicated to Vietnamese women.
-It was open on the 20th of October 1995 on the occasion of 65 years’ birthday of the Vietnamese Women’s Association.
-More than 1000 materials, photos, documents, objects are displayed and carefully preserved and maintained in the permanent exhibition that shows the role the Vietnamese women played in history and currently play in arts and in family life.
+It was opened on the 20th of October 1995 on the occasion of the 65th birthday of the Vietnamese Women’s Association.
+More than 1,000 materials, photos, documents, and objects are displayed and carefully preserved and maintained in the permanent exhibition that shows the role Vietnamese women have played in history and continue to play in the arts and in family life.

-A museum is also a place for cultural exchange for Vietnamese and international women with the goal of creating “equality, development, and peace”.
-This is a great chance for you to explore know how gender politics play out in Vietnam, through the shows of the museum.
+Vietnam Women’s Museum is also a place for cultural exchange between Vietnamese and international women with the goal of creating “equality, development, and peace”.
+This is a great chance for you to explore and understand how gender politics play out in Vietnam through the museum’s exhibits.

-Address: 36 P. Ly Thuong Kiet, Hang Bai, Hoan Kiem District, near the central Hoan Kiem Lake and the old quarter.
+Address: 36 P. Ly Thuong Kiet, Cua Nam Ward, near the central Hoan Kiem Lake and the Old Quarter.

 Vietnam Museum of Fine Arts

-In June 1966, the house No 66 on Nguyen Thai Hoc St. in Ba Dinh District, was transformed into the Vietnam Museum of Fine Arts, from a range of historical periods and much of the 20th Century art and folk narratives of a nation in defense were showcased in the first primary art museum of Viet Nam.
-The second was the smaller – Ho Chi Minh City Museum of Fine Arts.
+In June 1966, the house No 66 on Nguyen Thai Hoc St. in Ba Dinh Ward was transformed into the Vietnam Museum of Fine Arts, showcasing a range of historical periods and much of the 20th-century art and folk narratives of a nation in defense, the first primary art museum of Viet Nam.
+The second was the smaller Ho Chi Minh City Museum of Fine Arts.

 Vietnam National Museum of History

-The Vietnam National Museum of History is located in the Hoan Kiem district, right in the heart of Hanoi.
-It was founded in September 1958, located just behind the Hanoi Opera House at No1 Trang Tien St., the museum contains plenty of valuable objects, which reflect from thousand years prehistory to the present days, in its 2,000 m2 area.
-On the ground floor is about the period from prehistoric to the Nguyen Dynasty.
-The second floor features Vietnam from modern history from 1858 until now.
-The museum is a tourist attraction not only for Vietnamese people but also for foreign visitors.
-It is opened in the morning from 8:00 – 12:00, and in the afternoon from 13:30 – 17:00.
+The Vietnam National Museum of History is located at No.01 Trang Tien, right in the heart of Hanoi, next to the Hanoi Opera House.
+It was founded in September 1958.
+The museum contains many valuable objects that reflect thousands of years of history, from prehistory to the present day, across its 2,000 m² area.
+The ground floor covers the period from prehistoric times to the Nguyen Dynasty.
+The second floor features modern history of Vietnam from 1858 to the present.
+The museum is a tourist attraction for both Vietnamese and foreign visitors.
+It is open in the morning from 8:00 – 12:00, and in the afternoon from 13:30 – 17:00.

-You will need to buy an entrance ticket, which is 40.000 VND/ticket.
-It should be noticed also that in order to take photos or filming within the premises, you will have to pay for an amount varying from 15.000 to 30.000 VND.
+You will need to buy an entrance ticket for 40.000 VND.
+It should also be noted that to take photos or film on the premises, you will have to pay between 15.000 and 30.000 VND.

 Vietnam Museum of Ethnology

 The Vietnamese Museum of Ethnology opened at the end of 1997.
-Since then, it has attracted the attention of visitors as well as ethnographers and researchers from all over the world.
+Since then, it has attracted the attention of visitors, ethnographers, and researchers from all over the world.

-It contains more than 10,000 objects; 15.000 black and white photos and hundreds of vides tapes and cassetles which depict all aspects of life, activities, customers, and habits of the 54 ethnic minorities of Vietnam that are being displayed and labeled in Vietnamese, English, and French.
+It contains more than 10,000 objects; 15,000 black-and-white photos; and hundreds of videotapes and cassettes that depict all aspects of life, activities, customs, and habits of the 54 ethnic minorities of Vietnam, which are displayed and labeled in Vietnamese, English, and French.

-The Ethnological Museum has successfully recreated the daily life together with the religious rituals and the symbolic festivals of each ethnic group in Vietnam.
-During certain periods of time, such as the Vietnamese New Year, and Mid-Autumn Festival, the Museum organizes series of activities from traditional games to authentic culture shows by the ethnic people, and thus it is very crowded.
+The Ethnological Museum has successfully recreated the daily life, religious rituals, and symbolic festivals of each ethnic group in Vietnam.
+During certain periods, such as the Vietnamese New Year and the Mid-Autumn Festival, the Museum organizes a series of activities, from traditional games to authentic cultural shows by ethnic groups, and is very crowded.

-The museum is located on Nguyen Van Huyen Road in Cau Giay District, about 8 km from the city center,
+The museum is located on Nguyen Van Huyen Road in Ngia Do Ward.

 Should not miss

-Coming to Hanoi, you will feel a bustling and dynamic life from early morning until late at night.
-Besides famous works, there are many places that attract many tourists come to visit.
+In Hanoi, you will experience a bustling, dynamic life from early morning until late at night.
+Besides famous works, there are many places that attract tourists.

 Hoan Kiem Lake

-Coming to Hoan Kiem Lake, in addition to walking and enjoying the fresh nature, visitors You can also visit the old town to check in and enjoy many specialty dishes.
-Especially on every weekend, Hoan Kiem Lake organizes a crowded and bustling walking street.
-This is the ideal time for you to immerse yourself in the crowd, experience many fun activities and enjoy many unique performances.
+When visiting Hoan Kiem Lake, in addition to walking and enjoying the fresh air, visitors can also visit the Old Quarter to check in and enjoy many specialty dishes.
+Especially on weekends, Hoan Kiem Lake hosts a crowded, bustling walking street.
+This is the ideal time for you to immerse yourself in the crowd, experience many fun activities, and enjoy many unique performances.

 Old Quarter

 Along the streets, you can easily see groups of performers with different styles and types of music.
-From lively Latin American music to light music, orchestral music, traditional art forms.
-Coming to the old quater today, you can still enjoy the ancient, time-tinged space of low-style houses, tiled roofs, and moss walls.
-Furthermore, if you’re looking for souvenirs or want to enjoy local street food with, Old Quarter is an area you should not miss.
+From lively Latin American music to light music, orchestral music, and traditional art forms.
+Coming to the Old Quarter today, you can still enjoy the ancient, time-tinged space of low-style houses, tiled roofs, and moss walls.
+Furthermore, if you’re looking for souvenirs or want to enjoy local street food, the Old Quarter is an area you should not miss.

 Bat Trang Pottery Village

-Located in Gia Lam District, by the banks of the Red River, Bat Trang Pottery Village is a famous destination in Hanoi.
-With more than 7 centuries of history, it is a well know traditional professional handicraft village.
+Located in Bat Trang Commune, by the banks of the Red River, Bat Trang Pottery Village is a famous destination in Hanoi.
+With more than 7 centuries of history, it is a well-known traditional professional handicraft village.

 Their products are made from a particular type of white clay.
-Each family has their own pottery making techniques.
-They made a variety of bowls, plates, cups, vases, and incense burners.
+Each family has their own pottery-making techniques.
+They make a variety of bowls, plates, cups, vases, and incense burners.
 The decorations and designs on these works are also very special.

 Visiting the Bat Trang Pottery village to experience the rural life and the profusion of pottery and ceramic wares.